Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Preliminaries

-In other words, the hypothesis states that the above problem cannot be solved in near-linear time in input and output size.
-Note that this is a weaker (i.e., more plausible) assumption than the original assumption of Bagan et al.~\cite{bagan07constenum} that the problem cannot be solved in quadratic time in the input.
+The hypothesis states that the above problem cannot be solved in near-linear time in input and output size.
+As Berkholz et al.~\cite{Berkholz20tutorial} argue, this is a weaker (i.e., more plausible) assumption than the original assumption of Bagan et al.~\cite{bagan07constenum} that the problem cannot be solved in quadratic time in size.

-\begin{hypothesis}[\hyperclique{}~\cite{abboud14conjectures,DBLP:conf/soda/LincolnWW18}] For every $k \geq 2$, there is no $O(m \polylog m)$ algorithm for deciding the existence of a $(k{+}1,k)$-hyperclique in a $k$-uniform hypergraph with $m$ hyperedges, where a \emph{$(k{+}1,k)$-hyperclique} is a set of $k{+}1$ vertices such that every subset of $k$ elements is a hyperedge and a $k$-uniform hypergraph is one where all the hyperedges have size $k$. \end{hypothesis}
+\begin{hypothesis}[\hyperclique{}~\cite{abboud14conjectures,DBLP:conf/soda/LincolnWW18}] For every $k \geq 2$, there is no $O(m \polylog m)$ algorithm to decide the existence of a $(k{+}1,k)$-hyperclique in a $k$-uniform hypergraph with $m$ hyperedges, where a \emph{$(k{+}1,k)$-hyperclique} is a set of $k{+}1$ vertices such that every subset of $k$ elements is a hyperedge and a $k$-uniform hypergraph is one where all hyperedges have size $k$. \end{hypothesis}

-A special case of this hypothesis (for $k=2$) is that detecting a triangle in a graph cannot be done in quasilinear time.
-The fastest known algorithm for triangle detection~\cite{Alon1997} is based on fast matrix multiplication and runs in time $\Omega(n^{4/3})$.
+For $k=2$, \hyperclique{} says that detecting a triangle in a graph cannot be done in quasilinear time.
+The fastest known algorithm for triangle detection~\cite{Alon1997} uses fast matrix multiplication and runs in time $\Omega(n^{4/3})$, even if the matrix multiplication exponent is $2$, that is, the lowest possible.